Rated: Not good enough

 Its labour rating is 'not good enough'.
-None of its supply chain is certified by labour standards which ensure worker health and safety, living wages or other labour rights.
-It received a score of 31-40% in the Fashion Transparency Index.
-It likely publishes information about its supplier policies, audits and remediation processes.
-It likely publishes a list of suppliers in the final stage of production but not the second stage.
-It may be publishing limited information about forced labour, gender equality or freedom of association.
+Little of its supply chain is certified by labour standards which ensure worker health and safety, living wages or other labour rights.
+It received a score of 51-60% in the 2021 Fashion Transparency Index.
 There is no evidence it ensures payment of a living wage in its supply chain.
-It discloses some policies to protect suppliers and workers in its supply chain from the impacts of COVID-19.
+It discloses some policies and safeguards to protect suppliers and workers in its supply chain from the impacts of COVID-19.

-Its animal rating is 'not good enough'.
-It has a formal animal welfare policy aligned with Five Freedoms.
-It uses leather, wool and exotic animal hair.
-It does not use fur, down, angora or exotic animal skin.
+Its animal rating is 'it's a start'.
+It uses few animal material in its products.
+It has a formal animal welfare policy aligned with Five Freedoms and has some clear mechanisms to implement.
+It uses wool, leather and exotic animal hair.
+It does not use fur, angora or exotic animal skin.
 There is no evidence it traces any animal products to the first stage of production.

 Kmart Australia is rated 'Not good enough' overall.